 World Vision established a Storehouse in Grafton County, West Virginia.
 They provide resources to residence free or at low costs.
 Manufacturers and corporate donors supply World Vision with top-quality products, such as hygiene and household essentials, school and office supplies, clothing, health care and medical items, and building materials—all aimed at improving the quality of life for families battling poverty.

-CPC regularly sends teams to help with home repair, children’s ministries, and to work in the Storehouse.
+CPC regularly sends teams to help with the Storehouse, children’s ministries, and to connect with the community.

 Download the registration form and complete to guarantee your spot on the team.
 Our team is limited to 35 people.